COVID-19 INFORMATION – NOVEMBER 2020

 For emergencies: 8.30am – 6pm Monday – Friday and Saturday 8.30- 12 noon always phone us on 01384 372849

-For non-urgent cases: You can message us on Facebook and we will contact you within 2 working days.
+For non-urgent cases: Please phone the practice between 11am – 4pm or message us on Facebook and we will reply within 5 working days.

 For repeat prescriptions, food or flea and wormer: Please use the REPEAT PRESCRIPTIONS FORM